uwdb/website/nwds/nwds.markdown

 ## Mission Statement
 The goal of NWDS is to bring together researchers and practitioners in the field of databases and data management systems working in the Pacific North-West.

+One of our main activities is a an annual meeting.
+See here the [list of past meetings](https://db.cs.washington.edu/events/events.html).

-One of our main activities is a talk series with a variety of distinguished speakers from academia and industry.
+The other main activity is a talk series with a variety of distinguished speakers from academia and industry.
+The details are below.

-We thank our [UWDB affiliates](http://db.cs.washington.edu/affiliates.html) for supporting NWDS.

 Our past talks can be found on the NWDS [youtube channel](https://www.youtube.com/channel/UCjTWKbxmf6uQ-l5Rp1g68BQ/videos).
+Please note that not all talks are recorded.

+Instructions to sign up for the NWDS mailing list are at the bottom of this page.

 ---